Georgetsn29/georgetsn29/README.md

 Hi 👋!
-My name is Giorgi Tsnobiladze and I'm a Web Developer from Georgia.
+My name is Giorgi Tsnobiladze and I'm a Junior Front-End Developer from Georgia.

 <hr>